acts-project/acts/docs/howto/run_truth_tracking.rst

 Generate a simulation dataset
 -----------------------------

-Two examples of generating simulation dataset based on the generic example detector with default QCD process and ttbar process:
+Two examples of generating simulation dataset with different signal process based on the generic example detector in a 2T magnetic field:

 -   QCD process with an average of 50 additional pile-up interactions